Who are we?

 In partnership with the Surry Hills Creative Precinct, Urban Village covers everything from local news, profiles and community history, arts and culture, new business profiles and events.
 We’re driven by locals, for locals – that’s our point of difference.

 We offer unique content from our city’s fascinating inner city fringes written by a close-knit group of on the ground staff writers, as well as a broad range of local contributors.
 We strive to publish stories from all over the community to make sure everyone’s voice is heard.
 From the long-time locals to the new businesses setting up shop, we shine a light on every pocket of our ever-expanding neighbourhood.

 Our first issue went to print in September 2017.
 We saw a need for cohesion within the neighbourhood between residents, businesses, development and the arts scene, and sought to connect and celebrate every aspect of the area with a print publication.
-We place great importance on the longevity of print publishing, as a key way that every community member can connect, stay updated on what’s happening today, as well as reminisce about the suburb’s long and colourful history.
+In 2020 we offer urbanvillage magazine online or delivered digitally to your inbox.

 Distribution and Readership

 We strive to publish stories that appeal to every demographic in Surry Hills and surrounds.
 As we are a free neighbourhood online publication, we aim to target a broad range of interests and age groups and strike the right balance between the residential, creative and business interests of the area.